Skip to content

 Architectural Advantages

-• Decentralized Design: Eliminates single points of failure, improves system reliability
+• Decentralized Design: Eliminates single points of failure and improves reliability.

-• Multi-Protocol Support: Simultaneously supports HDFS, S3, NFS, and other protocols
+• Multi-Protocol Support: Supports HDFS, S3, NFS, and other protocols.

 Performance Advantages

-• High Concurrency Processing: Rust language's zero-cost abstractions and memory safety
+• High Concurrency: Rust language's zero-cost abstractions and memory safety.

-• Optimized Data Layout: Reduces network transmission, improves I/O efficiency
+• Optimized Data Layout: Reduces network transmission and improves I/O efficiency.

 Operational Advantages